- suitable for dry start-up of the pump

 How it works

-The water lubricated Liquidyne lip seals run over a partially grooved bush placed over the pump shaft.
-The helical shape of the grooves and the peripheral velocity of the bush create water flow between the grooves and the lip seal.
+The (water) lubricated Liquidyne lip seals run over a partially grooved bush placed over the pump shaft.
+The helical shape of the grooves and peripheral speed (RPM) of the liner create water flow (similar to aquaplaning) between the grooves and the lip seal.
 The water flows from the pump side to the drain of the seal.
 The condition of the seal is monitored by measuring the water flow from the pump side to the drain of the seal.
 The Liquidyne LDS is available for shaft diameters from 35 to 510 millimetres.

 One of the main benefits of the Liquidyne is that the condition monitoring function is not just to simply monitor the condition of the seal, but it also creates a predictable lifetime.
 How?
 Over time, the grooves on the bush gradually wear down.
 Less water is transported over the bush and the amount of water leaving the drain decreases.
-When the drain flow is at 20% of the initial flow, maintenance is required.
-By plotting this decrease in drain flow, you can plan maintenance more efficiently, optimize Mean Time Between Maintenance, reduce costs and prevent sudden pump failure.
+When the drain flow is at 20% of the initial flow, maintenance needs to be planned.